About the Journal

 - SYSTEMATIC REVIEW

 The Journal of the Foot & Ankle encourages authors to submit systematic review articles.
 The Editorial Team will evaluate the quality of the article as well as whether the subject matter is relevant to the readers of the journal.
-We suggest that authors be guided by the PRISMA recommendation (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) and must include the registration number in the International Prospective Register of Systematic Reviews (PROSPERO) database.
+We suggest that authors be guided by the PRISMA recommendation (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) and considered preferable include the registration number in the International Prospective Register of Systematic Reviews (PROSPERO) database.

 - TECHNICAL TIPS